Gonzih/blog.gonzih.me/content/post/2018-09-08-yubikey-ssh-auth-gpg-subkey.markdown

 WARNING!
 This will delete all stored OpenPGP keys and data and restore factory settings? [y/N]: y
 ```

-There are 2 way to use your yubikey as a ssh key:
+There are two ways to use your yubikey as a ssh key:

 ## Method #1: Generating keys on yubikey itself